Alexander Schmorell: Trial and execution

 The guards came for Alexander a little after 5 pm.
 He was led out of his cell and into the courtyard, walking to his death with his head held high, he said to his lawyer, "I'm convinced that my life has to end now, early as it may seem, for I have fulfilled my life's mission.
 I wouldn't know what else I have to do on this earth."
-In the execution chamber, the state attorney asked if his name was Alexander Schmorell, to which he replied, "yes".
-Then the blade fell, and Alexander Schmorell was no more.
+In the execution chamber, the state attorney asked if his name was Alexander Schmorell, to which he replied, "yes", and then the blade fell.
 Kurt Huber was executed a few minutes later.